Blockception/VSCode-Bedrock-Development-Extension/README.md

 # VSCode-Bedrock-Development-Extension
-An extension that provides code completion, validations, formatters, diagnostics, and development tools to help develop Minecraft bedrock content.
+An extension that provides code completion, validations, formatters, diagnostics, and development tools to help develop Minecraft Bedrock content.
-Recommended you use the Dark+ theme for the best color highlighting.
-This package also supports Minecraft education.
+It's recommended you use the Dark+ theme for the best color highlighting.
+This package also supports Minecraft Education Edition.

 ![overview](documentation/resources/overview.gif)